MaybeCarter/plex-wiki/README.md

     ![issue_plex_1](/images/issue_plex_1.png)

-2. **Within Overseer:** Find the item on [Overseerr](https://overseerr.cartersanderson.com) and click on the yellow `Report an Issue` button on the right side.
+2. **Within Overseer:** Find the item on [Jellyseerr](https://jellyseerr.cartersanderson.com) and click on the yellow `Report an Issue` button on the right side.

     ![issue_overseerr_1.png](/images/issue_overseerr_1.png)

     >  The more detail you can provide in your Issue Report, the better!
 Include timestamps, if the issue is with video, audio, subtitles, or something else, and any troubleshooting you've already completed.

 ## Having a more serious problem?
 I've put a lot of effort into making the experience as polished and automated as possible.
 However, problems may pop up from time to time.
-If you run into an issue that completely prevents you from streaming (such as "Hyperdrive is currently unavailable" or a 404 error on Overseerr), shoot me a text and I'll do my best to fix the issue.
+If you run into an issue that completely prevents you from streaming (such as "Hyperdrive is currently unavailable" or a 404 error on Jellyseerr), shoot me a text and I'll do my best to fix the issue.

 ![unavailable.png](/images/unavailable.png)